DanielSnor/Zpravobot.news/DOCS/Known Errors.md

 > * EntryTitle: 🙏🏽
 > * FeedUrl: https://nitter.cz/JakubSzanto

-### Fix-2024-06: Twitter replies and quotes
-Replies and quotes from Twitter don't work.
-As they previously worked, DS probably caused it when the universal script was composed, and some functions weren't included in the Twitter branch.
-We have to compare the current script with the historical one.
-This fix has low priority as Twitter isn't currently used at Zpravobot.news.

 ### Fix-2024-07: Empty spaces in EntryContent
 Sometimes post contains several or many empty spaces at the end of EntryContent followed by […].
 Empty spaces could be also in front of the URL.
 example: https://zpravobot.news/@Pocketlint/111855317689168502